-Students will receive a Subject Selection Page from their mentor teacher on Monday 2nd of August.
+Students will receive a Subject Selection Page from their mentor teacher on Monday 31 of July.
 This will assist student complete the online subject selection.
-An example of the booklet is below.
+An example of the page is included below.
 This also includes important dates for subjection selection.

-If you are interested in a VCE/VET subject please refer to the VCAL or VCE Subject Selection Handbook.
-Students interested in completing 2 VCE subjects or a VCE and VET subject please speak to the Middle School Assistant Principal.
+If you are interested in a VCE subject please refer to the VCE Subject Selection Handbook.